Information

 Each year, spectators line the course, eager to cheer on athletes, because there’s nothing we love more in this town than champions.

-Race Weekend 2024 features the AACR Philadelphia Marathon on Sunday, November 24; the Dietz & Watson Philadelphia Half Marathon, Rothman Orthopaedics 8K and Nemours Children's Run on Saturday, November 23; and a free two-day Health & Fitness Expo on Friday, November 22 and Saturday, November 23.
+Race Weekend 2026 features the Philadelphia Marathon and Nemours Children’s Health Philadelphia Kid’s Run on Sunday, November 22; the Dietz & Watson Philadelphia Half Marathon and the Rothman Orthopaedics 8K on Saturday, November 21; and a free two-day Health & Fitness Expo on Friday, November 20 and Saturday, November 21.

 History of the Philadelphia Marathon